progressions/shot-counter/README.md

 I chose to build the app as an API server only because Ruby on Rails is my primary strength as a developer, and I wanted to learn some new frontend skills on a big project.

 ## Features

+### Users

+Users of Chi War can be defined as gamemasters or players.
+There's also an admin flag to allow them to manage users.

+A gamemaster has privileges to create campaigns and to edit all the relevant tables associated with their campaign.
+They can create or delete Fights, Characters, Vehicles, Schticks, and Weapons.

 ### Characters